NollKollTroll/chroma_slideshow/README.md

 ## Creating your own slideshow

-First, gather the pictures and convert them to 256x384 with whatever program of your choice.
+First, gather the pictures and resize them to 256x384 with whatever program of your choice.
 Save the files as uncompressed 24-bit BMP.<br>
 Use the command line program **bmp2nkt** to convert the BMP-files to the format usable for the ZX81 slideshow.<br>
 Open the file **show.asm** in ZX-IDE and change the BASIC-lines loading the pictures, but do not change the load address.<br>
 Compile the program.<br>